Ukraine latest: Scholz warns Putin against recognizing rebels | DW | 21.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Germany has urged Russia not to recognize the separatist regions in eastern Ukraine as independent.
-Meanwhile, Russia claimed it killed five Ukrainian "saboteurs."
+Such a step would only heighten fears of a Russian invasion.
 DW has the latest.

 German Chancellor Olaf Scholz has urged Russian President Vladimir Putin not to recognize two breakaway regions of eastern Ukraine as independent.